 - 3 creative writing courses

-- 1 creative writing independent study
+- 1 general elective or creative writing independent study

 - 2 literature courses